Installer CryptPad avec Docker

 Table des matières

-CryptPad est un outil vraiment formidable une fois installé!
+CryptPad est une suite collaborative chiffrée de bout en bout et open-source, un outil vraiment formidable une fois installé!
 Allez, c'est parti!

 L'idée de créer cet article est venue lors d'une discussion avec Metakw sur Discord.